 The activities under the AKDN Digital Health Programme strengthen health systems through a three-tier hub and spoke model developed in a systematic, coordinated, evidence-based and cost-effective manner.

-Between June 2007 and March 2023, almost 70,000 teleconsultations were conducted and over 36,000 healthcare professionals were trained through eLearning across six countries.
+Since 2007, we have provided over 80,000 teleconsultations and trained over 42,500 healthcare professionals.
 Currently, 69 health facilities are providing digital health services in Asia and Africa in various specialties.
 The overarching aim of the AKDN Digital Health Programme is to improve health outcomes of children, women and men in target areas of Afghanistan, Kyrgyz Republic, Pakistan and Tajikistan in Asia, and Kenya and Tanzania in East Africa.